About The Museum

 Located in Toronto, Canada, the Bata Shoe Museum (BSM) regularly displays over a thousand shoes and related artifacts, chosen from a collection of over 13,000 objects, in architect Raymond Moriyama’s iconic, award-winning building.
 The BSM celebrates the style, development and function of footwear across four impressive galleries, with displays ranging from Chinese bound-foot shoes and ancient Egyptian sandals to chestnut-crushing clogs and glamorous platforms.
 Over 4,500 years of history are reflected in our permanent exhibition, All About Shoes while our three other galleries feature changing exhibitions – so there’s always something new to see.

 How a Personal Passion Grew Into An Internationally Acclaimed Collection

-Sonja Bata’s involvement in the global shoe industry and frequent business travels have enabled her to build one of the world’s finest collections and North America’s foremost shoe museum.
-In it lies a wealth of fashion lore and historical information.
+Sonja Bata’s involvement in the global shoe industry enabled her to build one of the world’s finest collections and to create North America’s foremost shoe museum.
+Within our stunning building lies a wealth of fashion lore and invaluable information.

-On the surface, shoes are an indication of personal taste and style, but a closer examination yields a different picture.
-Viewed chronologically, shoes trace a path through technological development and mark even the subtlest shifts in a society’s attitudes and values.
-Footwear illustrates entire ways of life, indicating as it does the climate, religions, professions and attitudes to gender and social status of different cultures through the ages.
+Shoes are an indication of personal taste and style.
+Yet shoes can also tell us much about the world’s technological development, and can mark shifts in society’s attitudes and values.
+Footwear illustrates entire ways of life, reflecting climate, religious beliefs and the development of trades, and how attitudes to gender and social status changed through the ages.